VeikkaHimmi/Arbitrage/README.md

 Next if we check EUR -> USD -> AOA, and at AOA notice that path is worse than EUR -> AOA , we stop executing algorithm and move forward. path (EUR -> USD -> AOA):
 1 x 1.22 x 0,985 x 642,00 x 0,985 = 759,919 < 769,4032
+= [EUR -> USD -> AOA] is worse than [EUR -> AOA], no point moving forward

+## Next steps (not included yet)
+In reality, there may be many different market orders for a swap from first currency to the next.
+Someone might be willing to trade 1000 euros to dollars at a price of 1.22, and next order might be another 1000 euros at 1.19.
+As an simple example, if we want to exchange 2000 euros from EUR to USD, we might get better results for only executing the 1.22 trade and transfering last 1000 euros through other currency, like EUR -> AOA -> USD.

+When we include order sizes, we are dealing with multigraphs and maxinum flow problem: What is the best route to flow money from EUR to USD with current market orders, when we account for order size and value?

+To test this out, crypto currency exchanges like Coinbase seem to provide free orderbook data on cryptocurrencies.